xavios/learn-next-js/Readme.md

 - Typescript must be done
   - https://www.freecodecamp.org/news/learn-typescript-with-interactive-lessons/
   - https://www.freecodecamp.org/news/learn-typescript-for-practical-projects/
-- how does chat gpt work?
 - vite
-- useMemo
 - forwardRef, useImperativeHandler
+- how to do custom hooks and why?!

 - next js baseUrl?!
+- how does chat gpt work? - Gergely Orosz presentation links should have that

 TODO: